Hahajima: History

 Micronesian tools and carvings suggest prehistoric visits or settlement but the island was long uninhabited before its rediscovery, sometimes—but probably mistakenly—credited to Bernardo de la Torre during his failed 1543 attempt to find a northern route back to Mexico from the Philippines.
 Captain James Coffin, of the whaler originally named the largest island in the group "Fisher Island", which became Hahajima, and the second largest "Kidd Island", after the owners of his vessel.
 The islands came to be known as the "Coffin Islands".
 (Hahajima was also called Hillsborough Island.)
 Hahajima was settled by Europeans before becoming part of Japan.

 During the Pacific War, the Japanese government removed the local civilian population and fortified the island.
 It was attacked several times by the US bombers.
 First on December 4, 1944 when Navy search planes of Fleet Air Wing One joined with Seventh Air Force bombers to attack installations on the island as well as Iwo Jima.
 Four days later there was another attack by Fleet Air Wing One.
 Then on December 10, B-25 Mitchells from the 2nd Marine Aircraft Wing struck at shipping moored at Hahajima.
 The remains of defensive fortifications are now one of the island's tourist attractions.

 The population, which was 1,546 in 1904 and 1,905 in 1940, is now only 450.
 A single road connects the abandoned village of Kitamura (北村) at the north end of the island to the village of Okimura (沖村) – formerly "Newport", at the southern end of the island, where the harbor is located.
 The island can be reached by ferry in about two hours from Chichijima.
-The economy of Hahajima is based on commercial fishing, tourism as well as a state-run rum distillery.
+The economy of Hahajima is based on commercial fishing, tourism, and a state-run rum distillery.
+Cocoa (Theobroma cacao) is also grown on Hahajima, but it is a relatively small operation by the Sōka-based Hiratsuka Confectionery Company.